Chronic Pain Management & Opioids

 - The Smart Patient's Guide to Chronic Pain Management

-- How to Talk to an Older Adult Who Has a Problem with Alcohol or Medications
+- How to Talk to an Older Person Who Has a Problem with Alcohol or Medications (Hazeldon)

 - Controlled Substance Public Disposal Locations (DEA)